-2.1 Lighthouse VM 5.2.0 host requirements
+2.1 Lighthouse VM 5 host requirements

-- Lighthouse deploys as an application running in a Linux-based virtual machine(VM).
-The Lighthouse binary is available in both open (for VM managers such as Boxes, KVM, and VirtualBox), Vmware and Hyper-V specific Virtual Machine formats. - To run a Lighthouse VM, your host computer must be able to run a VM manager and at least one full 64-bit Linux-based virtual machine. - To host Lighthouse, the VM needs to be configured to support: - 10GB SCSI disk. - 1 x network interface card, preferably paravirtualised (virtio, vmxnet3), Realtek rtl8139, or Intel e1000 are also supported, bridged. - VGA console for initial setup.
+- Lighthouse deploys as an application running in a Linux-based virtual machine (VM).
+The Lighthouse binary is available in open (for VM managers such as Boxes, KVM, and VirtualBox), VMware and Hyper-V specific Virtual Machine formats, and Google Compute Engine (GCE) image format. - To run a Lighthouse VM, the host computer must be able to run a VM manager and at least one full 64-bit Linux-based virtual machine. - To host Lighthouse, the VM needs to be configured to support: - 10GB SCSI disk. - 1 x network interface card, preferably paravirtualised (virtio, vmxnet3), Realtek rtl8139, or Intel e1000 are also supported, bridged. - VGA console for initial setup.